 Get a CE Certificate for this edWebinar Learn more

 English-language learners remain the fastest growing population in U.S. public schools.
 In fact, it is expected that by 2025, 25 percent of the U.S. public school population will be EL learners.
-Research and best instructional practices for supporting EL learners, specifically in the area of literacy, continues to evolve and grow.
+Research and best instructional practices for supporting EL learners, specifically in the area of literacy, and in a remote learning environment, continues to evolve and grow.

 In this edWebinar, literacy expert and coach Shaelynn Farnsworth, with panel members Emily Francis, North Carolina ESL Teacher, and Brett Gosselin, District Facilitator for Sheltered Instruction in Texas, discuss the most current principles and practices to meet the needs of our ELL students.

 Viewers will learn creative ways to build relationships and community, specific literacy instructional practices and strategies to implement in the classroom, and advice on how to measure achievement growth in EL learners.
-The presenters also share tools and tech that you can use in your classroom, inclusive to EL learners, along with writing assignments designed to grow great writers.
+The presenters also share tools and tech that you can use in your classroom or remotely, inclusive to EL learners, along with writing assignments designed to grow great writers.